Cranes (1969 song): Inspiration

-The Dagestani poet Rasul Gamzatov, when visiting Hiroshima, was impressed by the Hiroshima Peace Memorial Park and its monument to Sadako Sasaki, a girl who contracted leukemia as a result of the radioactive contamination of the city.
-Following Japanese traditions, she constructed one thousand paper cranes, hoping (in vain) that this might save her life.
+The Dagestani poet Rasul Gamzatov, when visiting Hiroshima, was impressed by the Hiroshima Peace Memorial Park and its monument to Sadako Sasaki, a girl who contracted leukemia as a result of the radioactive contamination of the city after the atomic bombing.
+Following Japanese traditions, she constructed one thousand origami cranes, hoping (in vain) that this might save her life.
 The memory of paper cranes folded by this girl—a girl who to this day serves as one symbol of the innocent victims of war—haunted Gamzatov for months and inspired him to write a poem starting with the now famous lines:

 "I sometimes feel that the soldiersWho have not returned from the bloody fieldsNever lay down to earth But turned into white cranes..."

 Translations

 The poem was originally written in Gamzatov's native Avar language, with many versions surrounding the initial wording.
 Its famous 1968 Russian translation was soon made by the prominent Russian poet and translator Naum Grebnev, and was turned into a song in 1969, becoming one of the best known Russian-language World War II ballads all over the world.

-One English translation of Gamzatov's poem by the poet Leo Schwartzenberg is provided here: